brglng/libwave/README.md

-libwave
+libwav
 =======

-libwave is a simple and tiny C library for reading or writing PCM wave (.wav) files.
+libwav is a simple and tiny C library for reading or writing PCM wave (.wav) files.

 Build